kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 ## Eventing

-NATS server update to version 2.9.9 improves overall stability and performance, and prevents security issues.
+The NATS server update to version 2.9.9 improves overall stability and performance, and prevents security issues.
 For more details, see the NATS server [Release v2.9.9]( https://github.com/nats-io/nats-server/releases/tag/v2.9.9).

 ## Observability